EthernalStar/WinEdit-Dx/README.md

 ### Building

 There should not be any Problem building the Application because it does not rely on any external installed Packages.
-To build the Project you need to have the Lazarus IDE installed and clone this Repository to yor local Machine.
+To build the Project you need to have the Lazarus IDE installed (I used Version 2.2.6) and clone this Repository to yor local Machine.
-Now just open the lpr file in your Lazarus Installation and you should be able to compile the Project.
+Now just open the lpr file in your Lazarus Installation and you should be able to edit and compile the Project.

 ## Issues